kmlawson/china-revolutions-mo3337/99bibliography.md

 - Lipman, Jonathan N. *Familiar Strangers: A History of Muslims in Northwest China*.
 2011.
 - Liu, Alan P. L. *Political Culture & Group Conflict in Communist China*.
 1976.
 - Liu, Binyan. *A Higher Kind of Loyalty: A Memoir by China’s Foremost Journalist*.
 1990.
+- Liu, Liyan. *Red Genesis: The Hunan First Normal School and the Creation of Chinese Communism, 1903-1921*.
+2012.
-- Liu, Liyan.
+- ———.
 ‘The Man Who Molded Mao: Yang Changji and the First Generation of Chinese Communists’. *Modern China* 32, no. 4 (2006): 483–512.
 [Link](https://www.jstor.org/stable/20062651).
 - Liu, Lydia He, Rebecca E. Karl, and Dorothy Ko. *The Birth of Chinese Feminism: Essential Texts in Transnational Theory*.
 2013.
 - Liu, Xiaoyuan. *To the End of Revolution: The Chinese Communist Party and Tibet, 1949–1959*.
 Electronic book.
 2020.
 - Liu, Yonghua. *Confucian Rituals and Chinese Villagers: Ritual Change and Social Transformation in a Southeastern Chinese Community, 1368-1949*.
 2013.
 - Lizhi, Fang. *The Most Wanted Man in China: My Journey from Scientist to Enemy of the State*.
 2016.
 - Lo, Carlos Wing-hung. *China’s Legal Awakening: Legal Theory and Criminal Justice in Deng’s Era*.
 1995.
 - Loh, Christine. *Underground Front: The Chinese Communist Party in Hong Kong, Second Edition*.
 2018.
-- Loh, Robert, and Humphrey Evans. *Escape from Red China*.
+- Loh, Robert. *Escape from Red China*.
 1962.
-- Louie, Kam. *Chinese Masculinities in a Globalizing World*.
-2014.
 - Louie, Kam, and Professor Kam Louie. *Theorising Chinese Masculinity: Society and Gender in China*.
 2002.
 - Louie, Kam, and Morris Low. *Asian Masculinities: The Meaning and Practice of Manhood in China and Japan*.
 2005.
+- Lovell, Julia. *Maoism: A Global History*.
+2019.
 - Lu, Duanfang. *Remaking Chinese Urban Form: Modernity, Scarcity and Space, 1949-2005*.
 Planning, History, and Environment Series.
 2011.
 - Lu, Hanchao.
 ‘Shanghai Flora: The Politics of Urban Greening in Maoist China’. *Urban History* 45, no. 4 (November 2018): 660–81.
 [DOI](https://doi.org/10.1017/S0963926817000396).
 - Lü, Xiaobo. *Cadres and Corruption: The Organizational Involution of the Chinese Communist Party*.
 2000.
 - Lu, Xing. *Rhetoric of the Chinese Cultural Revolution: The Impact on Chinese Thought, Culture, and Communication*.
-2020.
+2004.
 - ———. *The Rhetoric of Mao Zedong: Transforming China and Its People*.
 2017.
 - Lu, Xun, and Julia Lovell. *The Real Story of Ah-Q and Other Tales of China: The Complete Fiction of Lu Xun*.
 Penguin Classics.
 2009.
 - Lubman, Stanley.
 ‘Mao and Mediation: Politics and Dispute Resolution in Communist China’. *California Law Review* 55, no. 5 (1967): 1284–1359.
 [DOI](https://doi.org/10.2307/3479330).